googleapis/google-cloud-cpp/doc/packaging.md

 Unless you are only using the Google Cloud Storage library the project needs Protobuf and gRPC.
-Unfortunately the version of Protobuf that ships with Fedora 34 is not recent enough to support the protos published by Google Cloud, so we need to build from source:
+Unfortunately the version of Protobuf that ships with Fedora 34 is not recent enough to support the protos published by Google Cloud.
+We need to build from source:

 ```bash
 mkdir -p $HOME/Downloads/protobuf && cd $HOME/Downloads/protobuf